teorth/equational_theories/commentary/Equation4526.md

 The free magma on some set `S` of generators for this law is `S ⊔ S×S ⊔ {∞}`, on which `s◇t=(s,t)` and every other product is `∞`.

 The equivalence class of this law is large (14 laws in our list of 4694 laws).

+The weaker [law 4274](https://teorth.github.io/equational_theories/implications/?4274) states constancy of only one set of triple products.